PriFi: Low-Latency Anonymity for Organizational Networks: Evaluation

-\para{Replaying Standard Traces.} We then evaluate the performance of \prifi when replaying standard traces (.pcap files).
-We use the dataset `apptrafictraces'~\citep{iitkgp-apptraffic-20151126} from CRAWDAD~\citep{crawdad} that contains the traces for several applications.
-We selected three sub-traces: a `Skype' trace where one client performs a VoIP (non-video) call for $281$ seconds, a `Hangouts' where one client performs a video call for $720$ seconds, and an `Others' trace where Gmail, Facebook, WhatsApp, Dropbox and other non-audio, non-video services run for $15$ minutes.
+\para{CRAWDAD Traces.} We evaluate the performance of \prifi when replaying the dataset `apptrafictraces'~\citep{iitkgp-apptraffic-20151126} from CRAWDAD~\citep{crawdad}. \ifextended We selected three sub-traces: a `Skype' trace where one client performs a VoIP (non-video) call for $281$ seconds, a `Hangouts' where one client performs a video call for $720$ seconds, and an `Others' trace where Gmail, Facebook, WhatsApp, Dropbox and other non-audio, non-video services run for $15$ minutes. \else We selected two sub-traces: a `Skype' trace where one client performs a VoIP (non-video) call for $281$ seconds, and a `Hangouts' trace where one client performs a video call for $720$ seconds. \fi

-Using the same setup as before, $5\%$ of the clients are randomly assigned~.pcap files from a pool and, after a random delay $r\in[0,30]$~seconds, they replay the individual packets through \prifi.
-The relay decodes the packets and records the time difference between the decoded packet and the original trace (due to the fact that most endpoints present in the traces were not reachable anymore, the recorded latency does not include the communication to the Internet endpoints, but only the added latency by \prifi).
+Using the same setup as before, $5\%$ of the clients are randomly assigned packet traces from a pool and, after a random delay $r\in[0,30]$~seconds, they replay the packets through \prifi.
+The relay decodes the packets and records the time difference between the decoded packet and the original trace.
+Because most endpoints in the traces were not reachable anymore on today's Internet, the recorded latency does not include the communication to the Internet endpoints, but only the latency added by \prifi.